Do you want to have impact on the daily life of tens of thousands users? Join our Retail Tooling team as a Front-End Software Engineer.

-I work as an Agile Test Engineer in a diverse scrum team(yeah!) composed of Internationals from different countries.
-We as a team are responsible for order intake process, VAT (value added-tax) and many other micro services within the organization.
+I work as an Agile Test Engineer in a diverse scrum team(yeah!) composed of internationals from different countries.
+We as a team are responsible for the order intake process, VAT (value added-tax) and many other micro services within the organization.
 As a Test Engineer I ensure the quality of the software, as a team we deliver every sprint.
 I achieve this by coming up with test plans, creating automated tests/checks – regression plans.
-I also discuss with the Product owner and the team members about the test scenarios and exotic scenarios from an user perspective.
-I am also part of the Testers Work Group within bol.com where we discuss, analyze how we can achieve Test Autonomy (perform testing of application in isolation) within bol.com and invest time in experimenting new tools to achieve the same and provide a testing platform within bol.com
+I also discuss with the Product Owner and the team members about the test scenarios and exotic scenarios from an user perspective.
+I am also part of the Testers Work Group within bol.com where we discuss and analyze how we can achieve Test Autonomy (perform testing of application in isolation).
+And we invest time in experimenting new tools to achieve this and provide a testing platform within bol.com.

 How did you experienced your first month at bol.com?

-What is/was your biggest challenge when you started working at bol.com?
+What was your biggest challenge when you started working at bol.com?

 The biggest challenge was adapting to the Dutch working culture.
 Learning the cultural nuances of the firm, including how people prefer to communicate and collaborate.

-Dutch organizations are pragmatic about their strategy, and the working culture involves step-by-step planning as per my experience here.
-An egalitarian organizational structure, which I like the most.
+Dutch organizations are pragmatic about their strategy, and the working culture involves step-by-step planning. bol.com has an egalitarian organizational structure, which I find important.
 The strategic direction of the company is communicated to everyone in the organization which gives employees a better control in the career.
-The system is flexible enough too.

 What are the developments within your area of expertise and how do you implement them at bol.com?

 You could hear a lot of new trends in the testing field like contract testing, component based testing and so on.
-I would like to work more on automation testing in an isolation and individual component based by experimenting various tools available and come up with concrete solutions and design frameworks.
+I would like to work more on automation testing in an isolation and individual component.
+Based on experimenting various tools available and come up with concrete solutions and design frameworks.
 And yes, of course, there is always place for more improvements.

-In bol.com we have a lot of opportunities to learn new stuff.
-Bol.com offers quite a lot of trainings/meetups.
+At bol.com we have a lot of opportunities to learn new stuff.
+Bol.com offers quite a lot of training and meetups.
 We can select from a wide range of tools and technology, experiment them at work and share the same with others within the organization.
 You have a lot of freedom in fulfilling your work.

-Curious what bol.com does as a tech company?
-Take a look at www.techlab.bol.com
+Curious about tech at bol.com?
+Take a look at our techlab